Community and Professional Education Events with

 John R. Jordan, Ph.D.

-The Mourning Hope Grief Center, HoriSun Hospice Community Foundation, Southeast Community College, Lincoln/Lancaster County LOSS (Local Outreach to Suicide Survivors) Team, and the Lincoln/Lancaster County Suicide Prevention Coalition are pleased to welcome Jack Jordan to Lincoln this March.
+The Mourning Hope Grief Center, HoriSun Hospice Community Foundation, Southeast Community College, Lincoln/Lancaster County LOSS (Local Outreach to Suicide Survivors) Team, Lincoln/Lancaster County Suicide Prevention Coalition, and AFSP Nebraska are pleased to welcome Jack Jordan to Lincoln this March.

 John (Jack) Jordan, Ph.D., is a licensed psychologist in private practice in Rhode Island where he has specialized in work with survivors of suicide and other traumatic losses for more than 45 years.
 He is the Clinical Consultant for the Grief Support Services of the Samaritans in Boston, Massachusetts, and the Professional Advisor to the Loss and Healing Council of the American Foundation for Suicide Prevention (AFSP.)
 He is Co-chair of the Survivors of Suicide Loss Task Force of the National Action Alliance for Suicide Prevention.

 Jack has lead training internationally for professional caregivers, and has published over 50 clinical and research articles, chapters, and full books in the areas of the practice of grief therapy, bereavement after suicide, support group models, the integration of research and practice in thanatology, and loss in family and larger social systems.

 Tuesday, March 24 | 9 a.m. to 4:30 p.m.

 Lincoln, NE 68510

 $109 by March 17 | $119 after March 17

 This workshop is designed specifically for mental health professionals who provide grief therapy for survivors of suicide loss, but is also open to clergy, pastoral counselors, school personnel, and interested others.